muratcangencturk/prompter/README.md

 workers and clears cached files.
 Keep it deployed for a short time after updates to clean outdated clients.

+After deploying a new build, users may need to clear their browser cache or open the site in an incognito window to remove stale service workers.

 Run `npm run build` whenever you modify production files to increment the manifest version and trigger this refresh mechanism.